anrl/gini3/README.md

 [![Build Status](https://travis-ci.org/michaelkourlas/gini-sdn.svg?branch=master)](https://travis-ci.org/michaelkourlas/gini-sdn)

 The GINI Toolkit is free software.
 Please see the file COPYING for copyright information.
+Please read REPORT in this repository to know the functionalities.

 Basic Installation - Ubuntu (32-bit)
 ==========================